 This year, as in 2013, the migration of the Amur Falcons continues in full swing along the Doyang reservoir, Nagaland.
 There continues to be no killings reported so far!
 The government, the forest department, local NGOs and, not the least, the local communities have extended their conservation efforts for the second year running to ensure there are no trapping of the birds.
 This season, the local community demonstrated more ownership by creating the Amur Falcon Roosting Areas Union (AFRAU), which setup check posts and carried out patrolling during the migratory season.
+Earlier, the forest department along with the local community built a couple of watchtowers overlooking strategic parts of the Doyang reservior to offer great and uninterrupted views of the falcon congregations!

 Nagaland chief minister T.R.
 Zeliang who visited the area on Nov 9th said that the roosting area of the Amur Falcons had the potential to become one of the best tourist spots not only in Nagaland but also in the country.
 There has been initiatives to develop ecotourism in these villages to try and create a livelihood for erstwhile hunters.
 Several community members have created “homestays” to cater to the trickle of tourists, wildlife photographers and filmmakers who came visiting this season.